2025–26 1. FSV Mainz 05 season

-The 2025–26 season is the 121st season in the history of the 1.
-FSV Mainz 05 and the club's 17th consecutive season in the Bundesliga.
+The 2025–26 season was the 121st season in the history of 1.
+FSV Mainz 05, and the club's 17th consecutive season in the Bundesliga.
+In addition to the domestic league, the club participated in the DFB-Pokal and the UEFA Conference League.

 Background and pre-season

 Bo Henriksen was appointed as manager of Mainz 05 in February 2024, and helped the club to avoid relegation from the Bundesliga, which they achieved on the final day of the 2023–24 Bundesliga.
 The club won just twice in their opening nine matches of the 2024–25 season, though their results improved as the season progressed and they were in the Champions League qualification places of the Bundesliga table by March 2025.
 However, Mainz won only once in their final 9 Bundesliga matches and eventually finished 6th, qualifying them for the 2025–26 UEFA Conference League.

+Review

+Manager Bo Henriksen was sacked on 3 December 2025, with the club bottom of the Bundesliga table on 6 points.
+Under-23 manager Benjamin Hoffmann took over as manager on an interim basis.
+On 7 December 2025, former Union Berlin manager Urs Fischer was appointed as the club's new manager.